2019–20 Ipswich Town F.C. season

 The 2019–20 season was Ipswich Town's first season back in the third tier of English football after relegation in the 2018–19 season and 142nd year in existence.
 Along with competing in EFL League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
 The season covers the period from 1 July 2019 to 30 June 2020.

 On 1 January 2020, Paul Lambert signed a new 5-year contract with the club until 2025.

-On 13 March the season was suspended until further notice due to the Coronavirus outbreak.
+On 13 March the season was suspended due to the COVID-19 pandemic.
 The season ultimately never resumed, and the final table was determined on a points-per-game basis after the club's voted to end the season on 9 June 2020.

 Season summary

 Pre-season

 The 2019–20 season saw Ipswich compete in the third tier of English football for the first time since 1957.
 Ipswich started the 2019–20 season as one of the promotion favorites following relegation from the EFL Championship in the 2018–19 season.
 The club's pre-season began in Germany with a 12-day training camp from 4 to 15 July.
 After returning from Germany Ipswich scheduled pre-season friendlies with a number of English sides.
 New signings including Tomáš Holý and James Norwood saw a change to the first-team squad, following the departure of a number of first team players at the end of the previous season.